micmejia/bible-dump/AMPC/Ephesians/Eph 3.md

 ###### 8

-To me, though I am the very least of all the saints (God's consecrated people), this grace (favor, privilege) was granted _and_ graciously entrusted: to proclaim to the Gentiles the unending (boundless, fathomless, incalculable, and exhaustless) riches of Christ [wealth which no human being could have searched out],
+To me, though I am the very least of all the saints (God's consecrated people), this grace (favor, privilege) was granted and graciously entrusted: to proclaim to the Gentiles the unending (boundless, fathomless, incalculable, and exhaustless) riches of Christ [wealth which no human being could have searched out],

 ###### 9

-Also to enlighten all men _and_ make plain to them what is the plan [regarding the Gentiles and providing for the salvation of all men] of the mystery kept hidden through the ages _and_ concealed until now in [the mind of] God Who created all things _by Christ Jesus_.
+Also to enlighten all men and make plain to them what is the plan [regarding the Gentiles and providing for the salvation of all men] of the mystery kept hidden through the ages and concealed until now in [the mind of] God Who created all things by Christ Jesus.

 ###### 10

-[The purpose is] that through the church the complicated, many-sided wisdom of God in all its infinite variety _and_ innumerable aspects might now be made known to the angelic rulers and authorities (principalities and powers) in the heavenly sphere.
+[The purpose is] that through the church the complicated, many-sided wisdom of God in all its infinite variety and innumerable aspects might now be made known to the angelic rulers and authorities (principalities and powers) in the heavenly sphere.

 ###### 11

-This is in accordance with the terms of the eternal _and_ timeless purpose which He has realized _and_ carried into effect in [the person of] Christ Jesus our Lord,
+This is in accordance with the terms of the eternal and timeless purpose which He has realized and carried into effect in [the person of] Christ Jesus our Lord,

 ###### 12